anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 |Configure preferred Azure Active Directory tenant domain|Enables users to sign in to Windows without typing the domain name.
 If you configure this setting, the tenant domain name will prepopulate, but is still editable.|

 ## Updates and upgrade
-In this section, you'll configure settings for Windows:

-    * Updates
-    * Upgrade
+Configure settings for Windows Updates and upgrading.

 ### Updates